Lecrapouille/Janus/README.md

 ./build/Janus
 ```

+## Possible issue

-Probable issue: Depending on whether you are on Ubuntu 20 or 22 or Debian 11, you may have to change the OpenCL header in [libraries.hpp](src/libraries.hpp).
+- Depending on whether you are using Ubuntu 20, Ubuntu 22, or Debian 11, you may need to modify the OpenCL header in [libraries.hpp](src/libraries.hpp).
 Choose between `#include <CL/opencl.hpp>` and `#include <CL/cl2.hpp>`.
+- Not working for MacOS because OpenCL cannot be used because Apple no longer supports OpenGL 4.x used by OpenCL.

 ## Some screenshots

-Made with a sagy GT710
+Made with a saggy GT710.

+Two colors: red for positive masses, green for negative masses.

 ![unnamed](https://github.com/user-attachments/assets/9af1cc4d-b39b-454e-96a1-71352aa53c0d)